alexhunsley/patchouli-jsonpatch/README.md

 Note that with nested patching, the deepest operations are resolved first: in the above, the `Replace` patch is applied to the contents of JSON file 1.
 The result of that is then added at `/some_key` in the content from JSON file 2.
 And finally the `Remove` is peformed on that.

-# Patchouli is a generic patching engine
+# Built on top of Patchouli, a generic patching engine

 PatchouliJSON depends on [Patchouli Core](https://github.com/alexhunsley/patchouli-core), a generic patching engine.
 You can use Pathcouli Core to make patchers for other kinds of data.